Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Proofs of modifiedK and Theorem

 Second, different from \eqref{e:formulamgf3}, we have the following expression of the moment generating function:

 where

 Finally, the approximation of $\Rec(H(0))$ is different from that in \eqref{e:estimateJ}

-The rest of the steps are the same as those in Proposition~\ref{T:ASYMLMGFK}. \end{proof} \begin{proof}[Proof of Theorem~\ref{T:TBOUND}] We first prove the lower-bound on $J_F(\ttest)$.
-Substituting the asymptotic approximation of $\Lambda_{\pip,\tstat}(\theta)$ given in \Proposition{asymlmgfT} into the Chernoff bound, we obtain that for $\theta \geq0$,
+The rest of the steps are the same as those in Proposition~\ref{T:ASYMLMGFK}. \end{proof} \begin{proof}[Proof of Theorem~\ref{T:TBOUND}] First, we prove the lower-bound on $J_F$.
+Substituting the asymptotic approximation of $\Lambda_{\pip,\tstat}(\theta)$ given in \Proposition{asymlmgfT} into the Chernoff bound, we obtain for $\theta \geq0$,

 Since $m\sum_{j=1}^m \pip_j^2\leq \mub^2$, which is a consequence of \Assumption{nonuniform}, we have

 Lower-bounding $J_M(\ttest)$ requires us to obtain a uniform bound on the probability $\Prob_\mu(\phi_n=0)$ over $\mu \in \mP$.
 We apply \Proposition{upper-boundapproximatelmgfT} and \Proposition{upper-boundapproximatelmgfT2}.
 Using an argument similar to the proof in \Theorem{KPERFORMANCE}, we conclude that for any $\delta>0$, and $\theta \in (0,1]$, for large enough $n$,